CoBrALab/RABIES/README.md

   --scrubbing_threshold SCRUBBING_THRESHOLD
                         Scrubbing threshold for the mean framewise
-                        displacement in mm (averaged across the brain mask) to select corrupted volumes. (default: 0.1) --timeseries_interval TIMESERIES_INTERVAL
+                        displacement in mm (averaged across the brain mask) to select corrupted volumes. (default: 0.05) --timeseries_interval TIMESERIES_INTERVAL
                         Specify a time interval in the timeseries to keep. e.g. "0,80".
 By default all timeseries are kept.
                         (default: all)
-  --diagnosis_output    Run a diagnosis for each image by computing melodic-
+  --diagnosis_output    Run a diagnosis for each individual image by computing
-                        ICA on the corrected timeseries,and compute a tSNR map from the input uncorrected image. (default: False)
+                        melodic-ICA on the corrected timeseries,and compute a tSNR map from the input uncorrected image. (default:
+                        False)
 ```
+## Outputs

+Important outputs from confound regression will be found in the confound_regression_datasink present in the provided output folder:
+- **confound_regression_datasink**: Includes outputs specific to the anatomical preprocessing workflow
+    - cleaned_timeseries: Resulting timeseries after the application of confound regression
+    - VE_file: .pkl file which contains a dictionary vectors, where each vector corresponds to the voxelwise the variance explained (VE) from each regressor in the regression model
+    - aroma_out: if --run_aroma is selected, the outputs from running ICA-AROMA will be saved, which includes the MELODIC ICA outputs and the component classification results
+    - subject_melodic_ICA: if --diagnosis_output is activated, will contain the outputs from MELODIC ICA run on each individual scan
+    - tSNR_map: if --diagnosis_output is activated, this will contain the tSNR map for each scan before confound regression

 # Analysis
 ```